freezernick/ue-gjapi-core/Documentation/api/classes.md

 ### GetUsername

-Returns the username of the currently authentificated user.
+Returns the username of the currently authenticated user.

 *Modifiers:* static